Chris Kemoeatu

-Uikelotu Christopher Kemoeatu (pronounced [kemo.e.ˈatu]; born January 4, 1983) is a Tongan former professional American football guard.
-He played college football for the University of Utah Utes, and was drafted by the Steelers in the sixth round of the 2005 NFL Draft.
+Uikelotu Christopher Kemoeatu (pronounced [kemo.e.ˈatu]; born January 4, 1983) is an American former professional football player who was a guard for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Utah Utes, and was selected by the Steelers in the sixth round of the 2005 NFL draft.
 He is the younger brother of former NFL nose tackle Ma'ake Kemoeatu.

+On December 4, 2024, Kemoeatu was inducted into the Polynesian Football Hall of Fame.

 Early life

 Kemoeatu was born in Kahuku, Hawaii.
 He is the younger brother of Ma'ake Kemoeatu, who also played football for the University of Utah and later entered the NFL.
 When Kemoeatu was three years old, the family moved to Hawaii.

 Kemoeatu grew up in Kahuku, Hawaii, in northern O'ahu.
 He attended Kahuku High School, where he played for the school's football team.
 He helped lead the school to their first state championship, and was named the 2000 Hawaii High School Defensive Player of the Year.
 Also selected first-team all state and all league (OIA) as a defensive lineman.
 As a junior was selected honorable mention all state defensive lineman.
 Kemoeatu played on both sides of the ball in high school before playing offensive line at Utah.